 (7) Upon receipt of an application, the Competent National Authority shall retain one copy of the application and submit two copies of the application to the Sustainable Development and Environment Officer.

 (8) On receiving an application, the Sustainable Development and Environment Officer shall retain one copy of the application and submit the other copy of the application to the Committee.

+a) The Committee, after consultation with the sub-committee, shall request in writing that the applicant provide a risk assessment report

 (9) Subject to sections 43 and 95, the Committee shall submit a recommendation to the Competent National Authority for –